 Shallots also boast of a high and diverse range of antioxidants such as including quercetin and kaempferol.2 When the cell surface of a shallot is disrupted either by slicing, dicing, or crushing – these antioxidants get released, resulting in the formation of another valuable compound called allicin.3 According to research, allicin is potent enough to reduce cell mutation and various cancers.

 2. They Help Fight Off Cholesterol

 Turns out, apart from its proven ability to bring down the risk of certain cancers, allicin is also directly linked to regulation of cholesterol levels in the body.
 How?
-By inhibiting the action of a reductase enzyme produced in the liver, which is the enzyme that controls cholesterol production.4 5By bringing down the total level of cholesterol in the body, shallots can help offer protection against diseases like atherosclerosis, coronary heart disease, and even heart attacks and strokes.
+By inhibiting the action of a reductase enzyme produced in the liver, which is the enzyme that controls cholesterol production.4 5By bringing down the total level of cholesterol in the body, shallots can help offer protection against diseases like atherosclerosis, coronary heart disease, and even